Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Iterative Algorithms to Find the local Stackelberg Equilibrium

-Finally, the proposed iterative algorithm is summarized in the \textbf{Algorithm~\ref{algorithm1}}.
-The convergence and computing complexity of the proposed iterative algorithm is provided in the following theorem. \begin{theorem} For the PA scheme, the Algorithm~\ref{algorithm1} is guaranteed to converge to the SE point, and it converges in polynomial time. \end{theorem}
+The overall proposed iterative algorithm is summarized in \textbf{Algorithm~\ref{algorithm1}}.
+The convergence of the proposed iterative algorithm is formally stated in the following theorem. \begin{theorem} Algorithm~\ref{algorithm1} converges to a locally optimal solution of the Leader maximization problem. \end{theorem}

 \begin{proof} See Appendix~\ref{App: BCD_proof}. \end{proof}